kluppy/loopdown/README.md

                 [--cache-server server] [--pkg-server [server]] [--discover-plists]

 loopdown can be used to download, install, mirror, or discover information about the additional audio content that Apple provides for the audio editing/mixing software programs
-GarageBand, LogicPro X , and MainStage3.
+GarageBand, Logic Pro, and MainStage3.

 options:
   -h, --help            show this help message and exit